 Aim 4.
-Deeper Biological Validation of PsychENCODE Regulatory Elements
+Deeper biological validation of PsychENCODE regulatory elements

 4a.
 Overview.
 Geschwind and colleagues have developed novel primary neural progenitor cultures that model brain development in vitro (phNPCs) and 3D organoid cultures based on iPS cells differentiated into forebrain cortical spheroids (hFS) that recapitulate all of the major cell classes of the developing brain.
 Savas Tay has been able to grow such neuronal organoids in microfluidic chips that allow the rapid testing of large numbers of conditions [19].
-Choosing from validated enhancers from Aim 3, we will synthesize 100 validated enhancers with polymorphisms predicted to affect function between alleles and we will test them in phNPC cells differentiated into different lineages and under different conditions in plate based assays and microfluidic chips.
-Additionally for 10-15 enhancers that meet criteria of differential alleic expression associated with disease, we will transfect them in to phNPCs, followed by neuronal differentiation, and we will perform Drop-Seq based single cell sequencing to associate function of these enhancers with particular cell types and developmental stages.
+Choosing from validated enhancers from Aim 3, we will synthesize 100 validated enhancers with polymorphisms predicted to affect function between alleles, and we will test these in phNPC cells differentiated into various lineages and under different conditions in plate-based assays and microfluidic chips.
+Additionally for 10-15 enhancers that the criteria of differential alleic expression associated with disease, we will transfect them in to phNPCs, followed by neuronal differentiation, and we will perform Drop-Seq based single cell sequencing to associate the functioan of these enhancers with particular cell types and developmental stages.